ArcaneNibble/cnoidal/format_notes.md

 ### Overall structure

-Unless otherwise stated, all values are **big-endian**.
-Out-of-range offsets and undersized sections are, in general, not checked and cause invalid data to be read.
+Unless otherwise stated, all values are **big-endian**. <span style="color:red">Out-of-range offsets and undersized sections are, in general, not checked and cause invalid data to be read.</span>

 An LXT is structured like the following: